Regan298/Disaster-Master/Architectural Design.md

 Concern 9 - Developing a program that simultaneously supports functionality for environments that are networked and non-networked, with regards to NGO client machine quantity.

 If the program is unable to run both and offline and online functionality over a working LAN, the effects would cause the program to have only one option to run a simulation.
 This would affect RedR's training capabilities.
-Due to the program not being able to run two online and offline functions then the project would have to develop two separate programs that run.
+Due to the program not being able to run an online and  and offline function simultaneously then the project would have to develop two separate programs.
 One program would run on one computer that does not require a LAN, the second program would run a server over a LAN connecting to multiple computers.
 This would increase the size of the project significantly, requiring perhaps duplicate code between programs.

 **Current Client Infrastructure View**

 Concern 12 - Our assumption of the clients networking infrastructure, in regards to supporting our LAN server to client model of software.

-The client running in the deployment location might not have a standard LAN where the program's JavaScript cannot run on or potentially no LAN at all.
+The client running in the deployment location might not have a standard LAN where the program's JavaScript cannot run on or potentially ther is no LAN at all.
 This would disable the online mode of the program and not allow for the server to run its operations.
 If there is no connection to the internet for the computers in the deployment location then creating one would be necessary to have online mode run, as establishing a network between computers is crucial.
 Going to the deployment location would have a great cost (flights to Australia), then asking RedR to hire a company to set up a network for them is the best solution.
 If there is a network but it cannot run the Javascript server then the project team would have to pick either two options.
 The first option is to change the program so it runs on RedR's network which would require a detailed description of how their network functions and is structured.
 The second option is to get RedR Australia to get get a new standard network where the server can run on.

 **Texting View**